utdk/utdk_profile/README.md

 ];
 ```

-4. `cd web/ && drush si -y`
+4. Either navigate to your local site's domain and follow the web-based installation instructions, or if you prefer to use `drush`, then `cd web/ && drush si -y`
-5. You should now have a Drupal site installed, with the 'UTexas' profile!
+5. You should now have a Drupal site installed, with the "UTexas" profile!

-Currently, the 'UTexas' profile will install:
-* `Basic Page` content type
-* `Basic HTML` text format
-* `Basic block` entity
-* Bartik theme + Adminimal theme, plus block region configuration
-* Layout Per Node

-# Making changes to composer.json / composer.lock (Distribution maintainers only)
+## How to use composer.json / composer.lock
+*If you don't plan to use Composer to customize your codebase, this section does not apply.*

 To allow individual developers to define their own Composer elements, we do not
-commit composer.json & composer.lock.
+commit `composer.json` & `composer.lock`.
 Instead, we commit equivalent "example"
 files (which are converted to "real" files during the `setup.sh` script).
-Changes you want to introduce to the Composer files must be copied back
-to the "example" equivalents.
-For example, after you run `composer require panels`
-you would then need to run:

-`cp composer.json example.composer.json`

-`cp composer.lock example.composer.lock`

-After this, `git status` will show Composer modifications you made in the
-example files, and this is what you would commit to the repository
-# Road Map
-1. Create an installation profile within this repository.
-Updating the `$settings['install_profile']` in
-settings.php to this installation profile will make it execute on a
-`drush si -y`.
-2. Determine which contributed and custom modules provided by this
-composer.json should be placed in the profiles/`<custom-profile>`/ directory.
+Developers using version control may then make changes to the `composer.json` file and commit the resulting customized file to their codebase without risking overwriting these changes when they update UT Drupal Kit in the future.
+During a UT Drupal Kit update, developers will want to "diff" the new `example.composer.json` file, and manually apply any changes to their own `composer.json` file, then run `composer update` and commit the resulting changes.